Hobbies That Make Money: Turn Your Hobby Into a Business

 Jessica: Hi everyone, I’m Jessica from Oberlo, and I’m joined today by Aubrey and Mandie.
-Aubrey and Mandie started dropshipping in February 2018 and they built a $160,000 dropshipping store in less than a year by turning their hobby into a business.
+Aubrey and Mandie started dropshipping in February 2018 and they built a $160,000 dropshipping store in less than a year through hobbies that make money.

 But what’s more incredible is they built that store without spending a single cent on advertising.
 You have got to hear their story.
 So stick around.